emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 }
 ```

 In the code above, we begin by creating a variable called `array` of type `Vec<String>`, which is mutable.
 Next, we obtain a reference to the last item in the array.
 Afterward, we append 2 new values to the array and display the value of `last`.
 However, an error message appears stating "cannot borrow 'array' as mutable because it is also borrowed as immutable."
 This error occurs because when we add a new value to the array, it allocates new memory for a fresh array and deallocates the old one.
 Consequently, the variable `last` now points to a deallocated memory slot, causing issues when we attempt to access it.
-In Rust, when we modify a data slot, the old value is deallocated and a new value is allocated.

 The second rule is that a variable or reference needs to live long enough for the entire scope.
 This means that if we create a variable and then use it within a function, we likely need to ensure it has a proper lifetime (more about this later).